gracelang/language/spec.md

 Trait objects are objects with certain properties.
-Specifically, a trait object is created by an object constructor that contains no field declarations no executable code, that `use`s only other traits, and that `inherit`s nothing.
+Specifically, a trait object is created by an object constructor that contains no field declarations and no executable code, that `use`s only other traits, and that `inherit`s nothing.